mmontalbo/grim_rust/wip.md

   dictionary) so the Manny's Office camera plates render from the LAB archives without relying on pre-baked PNGs.
 Seed subsequent animation frames with the previous frame's pixels to satisfy the differential encodes used by overlays.
+- PNG dump: `grim_viewer --dump-frame <path>` exports the decoded classic frame as a PNG and reports luminance coverage per quadrant so we can validate codec 3 output even on machines where winit can't open a window or captures are needed for automated comparisons.
+- Render verification: `grim_viewer --verify-render` runs the same fullscreen quad through a headless wgpu render target, diffing the output against the decoder result (use `--dump-render <path>` alongside it if you want the PNG).
+  The CLI reports total/quadrant mismatch ratios and exits non-zero when they exceed `--render-diff-threshold` (default 1%), so diagonal clipping or viewport bugs surface automatically in scripts/CI.
 - Timeline link: read the default `mo_mcecu` setup selection from the boot timeline so the viewer knows which background to load first without hard coding the index, and surface the boot-time actors in the viewer so we can